kenzokomati/studai-assistant/README.md

 # YouTube Transcript API with FastAPI

 This project is a RESTful API built with FastAPI that retrieves video transcripts from YouTube.
-It utilizes the `youtube_transcript_api` library to fetch transcripts in specified languages, with optional timestamp inclusion.
+It utilizes the `YouTubeTranscriptApi` library to fetch transcripts in specified languages, with optional timestamp inclusion.

 ## Features